Ana Vásquez-Bronfman

 Ana Vásquez-Bronfman (18 December 1931 – 18 November 2009) was a Chilean Jewish sociologist and writer.
-Exiled from the country during the dictatorship in 1973, she relocated to Paris, where she worked as a professor and researcher at the National Center for Scientific Research.
+Exiled from the country during the military dictatorship in 1973, she relocated to Paris, where she worked as a professor and researcher at the National Center for Scientific Research.
 Much of her literary work centered on the cultural heritage of Jews in predominantly Catholic Latin America, the effects of military dictatorship on human rights and racial prejudices and exile.
 Her research evaluated the psycho-sociology of children and women's sexuality.
 She won a National Book prize in Chile for her fiction and a bronze medal from the French National Center for Scientific Research for her scholarship.

 Early life

 Ana Luisa Bronfman Weinstein was born on 18 December, 1931 in Santiago, Chile to Ida Weinstein Rudoy and Samuel Bronfman.
 Her mother's family were immigrants from Ukraine and her father's family were immigrants from the Russian Empire.
 Nicha, as she was called by acquaintances, was influenced and shaped by being the child of Jewish immigrants in the predominantly Catholic country.
 Studying psychology with a minor in French, Bronfman graduated from the University of Chile.
 She married Oscar Vásquez Pedemonte and the couple had seven children.